How to write brilliant AI prompts

 The first pass is just that, a first pass.
 Nothing more.

-Now the process of tweaking, refining and improving starts.
+Now, the process of tweaking, refining, and improving begins.

-Other than as an experiment, I’m fairly sure I have never sent out an email or published a blog post that wasn’t 60%+ my writing.
+Other than as an experiment, I’m pretty sure I have never sent out an email or published a blog post that wasn’t 70%+ my writing.

-Need help with using AI to help you get clients?
+Need help using AI to help you get clients?

 Click here, and let’s talk.